EO Detective ID LE10-1908-RJL-EOTEK

-After doing maths, physics and business studies at A-Level, I did a first degree in International Business, and then a second degree in Physics and computer science.
+After doing maths, physics and business studies at A-Level, I first did a degree in international business, and then one in physics and computer science.
 After some early valuable years in industry, I realised that I had to follow my passion for space science, and started a PhD at the age of 27.
-I’ve stayed within the specialist subject of my PhD – air quality research – for the last 15 years, because it has numerous interesting links through to earth observation and wider technology.
+I’ve stayed in the specialist subject of my PhD – air quality research – for the last 15 years, because it has numerous interesting links through to earth observation and wider technology.

 What does the image show?

 The image shows our model of air quality in Leicester.
 It was created using data from space instruments and other sources, and the calculations needed a range of 3D models and a lot of supercomputing power.

 We currently use data from the Ozone Monitoring Instrument, and will use data from Sentinels 4, 5 and 5P when they are launched.
 We also assimilate data from the Copernicus Atmospheres Monitoring Service – to let our models know what the imported pollution in any given city is likely to be.